🌿🍄 Join Us for MushFest 2026! 🍄🌿

 Gather at the main pavilion for a communal meal hosted by the North Texas Mycological Association (NTMA) and the Red Wolf stewards.

-• The Mission: In partnership with the U.S. Forest Service, we transition from hobbyists to researchers.
-You will learn to properly record, collect, and voucher specimens using iNaturalist and field data sheets.
+The Mission: Explore some of the region's most biodiverse areas!
+You will learn edibility as well as how to properly record, collect, and voucher specimens using iNaturalist and field data sheets.

 Intermission, Specimen Processing, & Hydration Break